 Prepare a checklist beforehand about the features you would want in your new smartphone.
 Some pricey phones may have some of the better features, but you may not need them.
 What is the point in paying for a feature you are not familiar with or have no inclination to?

 Being in the know of the needed feature sets will help you avoid paying a hefty sum for something you are not going to use at all.
+You must go with 4G VoLTE Supported Smartphones to get better network and also features.

 Having understood those first lessons, now it is time to delve more into the intrinsic parts of our discussion.
 Here we go with each perspective in more detail.